merchantinresidence/abra-docs/schema.md

 }
 ```

-### Announcemenet bar element block
+### Announcement bar element block

-The `announcement-bar` block allows you show and update the content of the your announcement bar.
+The `announcement-bar` block allows you to show and update the content of your announcement bar.

 #### Block properties